Managing Static File Caching in PowerWAF

 Enabling caching for static assets improves website performance and reduces load on your server.
 When caching is enabled, both the browser and PowerWAF’s integrated CDN can serve cached copies of files, reducing repeated requests to the origin.

-This is especially useful for files that change infrequently (e.g. images, CSS, or versioned JS files like app.v3.js
+This is especially useful for files that change infrequently (e.g. images, CSS, or versioned JS files like app.v3.js).
+It also improves scores on tools like Google PageSpeed.

 ✅ Recommended for: Images, fonts, stylesheets, and JavaScript files that change rarely.